zzamboni/zzamboni.org/content/post/2018-01-08-my-hammerspoon-configuration-with-commentary.md

 The `BTT_restart_Hammerspoon` function sets up a BetterTouchTool widget which also executes the `config_reload` action from the spoon.
 This gets assigned to the `fn` config parameter in the configuration of the Hammer spoon below, which has the effect of calling the function with the Spoon object as its parameter.

-This is still very manual - the `uuid` parameter contains the ID of the BTT widget to configure, and for now you have to get it by hand from BTT and paste it here.
+This is still manual - the `uuid` parameter contains the ID of the BTT widget to configure, and for now you have to get it by hand from BTT and paste it here.

 ```lua
 function BTT_restart_hammerspoon(s)